San Francisco says couple illegally turned home into a hotel

 Police were called to the home in October 2017 after a party ended in a gunfight that left one person wounded and more than a dozen homes and cars pierced by bullets in the quiet, residential neighborhood.
 Neighbors told police the gunfire sent dozens of partygoers fleeing through rooftops and backyards.

-An affordable housing shortage in San Francisco has sent prices soaring with an average one-bedroom apartment renting for more than $3,000, and the median home selling for about $1.5 million.
+An affordable housing shortage in San Francisco has sent prices soaring with an average one-bedroom apartment renting for more than US$3000, and the median home selling for about US$1.5 million.

 "In the middle of a housing crisis you have a couple who aren't even living in the country turning a house into an illegal hotel for tourists and partiers," Herrera said.
 "This could have been a home that kept one more family in San Francisco.
 Instead, it brought a deluge of gunfire to a quiet neighborhood."